Bowled Over By Your Bowel: IBS Causes, Risk Factors & Treatments

 Symptoms of IBS vary a lot.
 Even in the same person, IBS symptoms may change from month-to-month.
 Most people with IBS have at least two of these symptoms:

-- Multiple episodes of stomach discomfort in the past year
+- Multiple episodes of stomach discomfort for at least three months of the past year

 - Pain or discomfort that lessens after a bowel movement

 - Mucus mixed in with the feces